 The racial categories that we applied are defined by the Commission for Racial Equality.
 The small number of individuals working in the film industry made it necessary to aggregate the sub-categories even though this can lead to obscuring of important differences.
 As a result we employ the CRE main categories.
 These are White, Mixed, Asian, Black and Chinese.
-The numbers for women are so low in the last four categories that presentation of data to wider audiences often requires a further aggregation of these, which risks normalizing “whiteness”.
+The numbers for women are so low in the last four categories that presentation of data to wider audiences often requires a further aggregation of these, which risks normalizing “whiteness.”
+We acknowledge that our data may include individuals who disagree with the labels that they have been given, but hope that this is a small minority - if any - and welcome feedback and corrections.
+Furthermore, because our aim is to identify patterns of exclusion and structural inequality, it is possible to accommodate small variations or inaccuracies as they do not significantly alter the overall results.
 Of course feminists would problematize the application of labels in quantitative data collection as potentially essentializing gender and race.
 Where possible, we aim to mitigate this in the qualitative side of our research.
-We acknowledge that our data may include individuals who disagree with the labels that they have been given, but hope that this is a small minority - if any - and welcome feedback and corrections.
-Furthermore, because our aim is to identify patterns of exclusion and structural inequality, it is possible to accommodate small variations or inaccuracies as they do not significantly alter the overall results.
 Whilst acutely sensitive to feminist concerns about objectification in research, our methodology for our quantitative data is focused on the possibilities for social justice provided by large-scale measures of continued inequality.

 Everybody needs to know this: matters of impact and interpretation.

 This final section is a feminist reading of what happens to quantitative data when it is published, and a consideration of how it can write history, even if that was not the intent.
 The imperative for, and the difficulties of, the intersection of politics and research and/or activism and research for feminist academics has been an important discussion for feminists working within the academy.
-More recently in the UK, the Research Excellence Framework (the national system for assessing the quality of research in the UK higher education system) introduced the criteria of “research impact”, requiring research prove its “social and economic impact” on public life in the areas of “public policy, cultural impact and improving quality of life”.
+More recently in the UK, the Research Excellence Framework (the national system for assessing the quality of research in the UK higher education system) introduced the criteria of “research impact,” requiring research prove its “social and economic impact” on public life in the areas of “public policy, cultural impact and improving quality of life.”
 In the midst of debates about the lack of clarity on what “impact” is, how it will be assessed, and what it means for scholars in the Humanities to achieve research impact, scholars in sociological disciplines have written about how feminist researchers have and can take a lead in shaping and modelling “impact”.
 Calling the Shots includes both qualitative and quantitative methods because we believe both are required for intellectually rigorous and self-consciously feminist outcomes.
 Though we have a variety of plans for achieving and measuring impact, dissemination of the research to the public is a necessary starting point and we will focus on two ways that Calling the Shots made public its first report and the outcomes.